Tây Sơn military tactics and organization: Military policies and strategies

 On June 25, 1786, La Bartette states in a letter to Blandin; "They destroyed the finest churches, also all their temples where they captured all the monks and took them to battle."

-Aware of the fact, that discipline is the basis for military strength, Nguyễn Huệ did not hesitate to resort to violence if he met resistance.
+Aware of the fact that discipline is the basis for military strength, Nguyễn Huệ did not hesitate to resort to violence if he met resistance.

 Bertette and Dousssain, who had been evangelizing in Thuận Hóa for a long time, wrote in a letter dated June 11, 1788, Nguyễn Huệ sometimes dispatched between two and three hundred thousand troops.

-The Tây Sơn armies avoided to clash with larger armies and only engaged in combat, when victory was certain.
+The Tây Sơn armies avoided clashing with larger armies and only engaged in combat when victory was certain.
 Only after the Tây Sơn had offered a peace agreement to the Trịnh lords, they attacked and defeated the Nguyễn lord army.
 The last surviving Nguyễn lord, Nguyễn Ánh fled Vietnam.
 In 1786, they attacked the Trịnh lords until Thăng Long (modern Hanoi) fell and Trịnh Tông, the last of Trịnh lords committed suicide.
 Then the Tây Sơn defeated a Siamese army and navy in 1785.
 Only 3 years later they defeated a Chinese army.
-Lê Chiêu Thống - emperor of the Lê dynasty fled to Chhina alongside Sun Shiyi, the commander of the Qing army.
+Lê Chiêu Thống - emperor of the Lê dynasty fled to China alongside Sun Shiyi, the commander of the Qing army.